Abankwah George Kwabena: Early life and education

-Abankwah was born on the 7th of July 1948.
+Abankwah was born on 7 July 1948.
 He is an alumnus of University of Ghana where he studied Law and had Bachelor of Laws degree.
 He worked as an accountant before going into the parliament.

 Politics

 Mr. Kwabena served as member of parliament representing Nkawkaw constituency in the Eastern region of Ghana under the membership of the National Convention Party.
-He was elected into office in the December 1992 Ghanaian General Elections and assumed office on the 7th of January 1993 and ended his tenure on 7 January 1997 due to the dissolution of the Parliament. the party merged with People's convention party to form Convention People's Party in 1996.
+He was elected into office in the December 1992 Ghanaian General Elections and assumed office on 7 January 1993 and ended his tenure on 7 January 1997 due to the dissolution of the Parliament. the party merged with People's convention party to form Convention People's Party in 1996.
 Kwabena lost the party primaries to Ebenezer Kese Antwi who contested in the 1996 parliamentary elections but lost the poll to William Bimpong Asante of the National Democratic congress.